-8. Sports: Playing sports is very good for teenagers.
+3. Sports: Playing sports is very good for teenagers.
 It’s really beneficial for them to get exercise, be around friends, and learn discipline.
-There is a large contingent of teenagers that take sports a little too seriously though.
+But, we have many teenagers who are forced to take sports a little too seriously.
 They have multiple hours of practice per day, private coaches, weekends dominated by travel and tournaments, and constant pressure to play at a very elite level.
 What is all this for?
 These teens are training like professional athletes, often at great financial and emotional expense, just to make a college team?
 It’s one thing if your teen is truly passionate about their sport, and you couldn’t keep them from practicing if you tried.
 It’s completely another thing if you’re the one pushing and they only “like” the sport.
 This kind of pressure ends up equating to stress.
 In fact, many teenagers confide in me during a counseling session that they actually hate being an intense athlete.

 Helping teens grow and families improve connection,